 Québec is a prosperous and dynamic society whose economy is highly integrated with those in the rest of Canada and in the United States.
 It’s a society based on equal opportunities and merit, where vocational skills are valued and salaries are competitive.
-Thanks to a strong job market and sustained growth in the past several years, Québec is experiencing its lowest unemployment rate since 1976.
+Thanks to a strong job market and sustained growth, Québec is experiencing its lowest unemployment rate since 43 years.
 Over the next few years, employment opportunities—particularly those requiring vocational training—will be vital for people who wish to enter the job market.
+Employment opportunities for vocational training graduates in all sectors are therefore very interesting and will remain so for the next few years.

 The Québec job market is characterized by: